Huge Memory Calculation Regression (Missing Infos, Obfuscated texts, Missing assets in calculation)

 Just wanted to share my views

-• The spline one I kinda understand but I am not quite sure why in my maps this usually affecting the whole island instead of just the local area of the loaded world partition cells.
+• The spline one I kinda understand but I am not quite sure why in my maps this usually affects the whole island instead of just the local area of the loaded world partition cells.
 Also I have enabled spatial loading on splines to decouple them from the landscape proxy but it does not affect memory at all.
-Would not this decrease memory due to the spline only rendered up to certain distances
+Would not this decrease memory due to the spline only rendered up to certain distances.
+I also checked the spline mesh and it very low poly and uses simple as complex for physics

 • Also if the report is already calculating memory on the whole island anyways is there any way to print out or get a file that has all the memory calculation results not just the top ones.
 On big open world maps it is really necessary to know every asset that is taking up memory.
 Also would love to get this to assure everything sums up correctly